Table of Contents:

 Apertis release flow

 The overall goal is for Apertis to do a yearly product release.
-These releases will be named after the year of the stable release, in other words the product release targetted at 2020 will be given major version 2020.
+These releases will be named after the year of the stable release, in other words the product release targeted at 2020 will be given major version 2020.
 A product release is intended to both be based on the most recent mainline kernel LTS release and the current Debian stable release.
 Since Debian releases roughly once every two years, that means that there will typically be two Apertis product releases based on a single Debian stable release.
 With Linux doing an LTS release on a yearly basis, each Apertis product release will be based on a different (and then current) Linux kernel release.

 To move to a yearly product release cycle the recommendation is to keep the current quarterly releases, but rather than treating all the releases equally as is today have releases with specific purposes depending on where in the yearly cycle the releases are for a specific product release.

-The final product release is planned to occur at the end of Q1 every year, both to avoid the impact of the major holiday periods (Christmas/new-year and european summer) as well as releasing close to the Linux kernel LTS release to maximize the use of its support cycle.
+The final product release is planned to occur at the end of Q1 every year, both to avoid the impact of the major holiday periods (Christmas/new-year and European summer) as well as releasing close to the Linux kernel LTS release to maximize the use of its support cycle.
 Once a product release is published, it will continue to get updates for bug and security fixes, with a point release every quarter for the whole duration of the support period.

 The standard support period for Apertis is 7 quarters.
 In other words from the initial release at the end of Q1 until the end of the next year.